2025-2026 Academic Catalog

 The historical context, literary features and theological perspectives of a variable group of New Testament writings outside the major Pauline letters, the four gospels, and Acts, e.g., Johannine writings.
 The particular writings to be studied in a given semester will be identified after a colon in the course title in the Master Schedule.
 Prerequisite: C or higher in THY-1100 or THY-3105.

-A two-week field trip outside the United States.
-Investigation of historical, geographical, artistic and theological aspects of the lands surrounding the Mediterranean Sea.
-May serve independent studies in history, geography, art or music.
+A field-based experience of one to three week(s) to significant sites within the lands adjoining the Mediterranean Sea.
+Exploration and examination of the historical, geographical, cultural and artistic, and theological aspects of the visited region(s).
+May serve independent studies in history, geography, art or music, and theology.
 Fee: Required.

 THY-4210: Theological Movements in American Lutheranism (S) (H) (3 hours)